Please update your browser.

 Contributions

-Betances Health Center, Inc., New York, NY
+Betances Health Center, New York, NY

 Care for the Homeless, New York, NY

-Community Health Care Association of New York State, Inc., New York, NY
+Community Health Care Association of New York State Inc, New York, NY

-$100,000 as a first installment for infrastructure upgrades and improved technology
+$120,000 as a first installment for infrastructure upgrades and improved technology

-New York School-Based Health Foundation, Albany, NY
+New York School-Based Health Foundation, New York, NY

-$85,000 for the Data Hub project
+$75,000 for continued expansion of the Data Hub

 Primary Care Development Corporation, New York, NY